AscendingPassage.com HOME PAGE.

 smiling, in a radiant march into eternity.

-Suddenly a ridiculous noise begins to make the air tremble; the
+Suddenly a rumbling noise begins to make the air tremble; the

 dynamos of the Agencies have been put in motion, and ladies in green